 These annual awards are intended to recognize outstanding individual member and chapter partner achievements.
 Recognition is to be made known prominently to chapter members and the chapter’s host community.
-The objective is to help create member enthusiasm and good ideas, and export that enthusiasm throughout the chapter, and to recognize deserving community partner organizations or their representatives that contribute extraordinary support helping Rocky Mountain Flycasters (RMF) to accomplish its Mission objectives.
-Awards will be presented at RMF’s May Annual Meeting of the membership.
+The objective is to help create member enthusiasm and good ideas, and export that enthusiasm throughout the chapter, and to recognize deserving community partner organizations or their representatives that contribute extraordinary support helping RMF to accomplish its Mission objectives.
+Awards will be presented at RMF’s November Annual Meeting of the membership.

 - Nominations for any award category can be submitted by any member of Rocky Mountain Flycasters.
-Nominations for awards, with supportive information, must be submitted after January 1 and by January 31 by email to the RMF Secretary.
+Nominations for awards, with supportive information, must be submitted by September 30th to the RMF Leadership Development & Nominations Committee Chairperson.

 - For each nomination, background information specifically supporting the recommended award is necessary to document the nomination.
 Only one nomination may be included on each submittal; a separate submittal is required for each additional nomination.
 Nomination written materials will typically be limited to one typewritten page.
-Photographs of projects, newspaper clippings, sample newsletters, etc. may be useful attachments.
+Photographs of projects, newspaper clippings, sample newsletters, etc., are helpful attachments.

-- Nomination support consideration must be at least 80% for performance during the chapter’s immediately previous January 1-December 31 calendar year.
+- Nomination consideration is for performance during the chapter’s current January 1-December 31 calendar year.
 If applicable and necessary some consideration may also cover contributions during the immediate previous calendar year.

-- Intent is to be highly selective to ensure merit of the awards is preserved and not diluted, while also not wanting to fail to recognize occasions when more than one individual may be equally deserving.
-Thus, it is not required that every category be awarded every year, and there sometimes may be multiple awardees in a category.
+- Intent is to be highly selective to ensure merit of the awards is preserved, while also wanting to not fail to recognize occasions when more than one individual may be equally deserving.
+It’s not required that every category be awarded every year, and there sometimes may be multiple awardees in a category.

-- Award winners will be selected from among nominees by an annually appointed Awards Committee comprised of four members of the combined RMF elective Board of Trustees and Leadership Council, plus the Chapter President.
+- Award winners will be selected from among nominees by the Leadership Development & Nominations Committee and several appointed members of the Board of Directors and Leadership Council, plus the Chapter President.

 Nominations will be considered in the following Chapter Member Award categories: